alpatania/sassafras/README.md

 ![Gmail summary](sampleemail_GSalerts.png)

 ## How to run it:
-1. Open a new Google Sheet
+1. Open a new Google SpreadSheet
 2. Go to **Tools > Script Editor**
 3. Copy paste the .gs file
 4. Add your information